Go paper-free

 The rising cost of living could potentially eat away at the spending power of your money over time.

-It’s important to give your long-term savings the best chance to grow, and putting your money into a pension does just that.
+It’s important to give your long-term savings the best chance to grow and putting your money into a pension does just that.

 The money you put into a pension is invested in different assets, such as shares and bonds.
 Over time, these tend to generate higher returns than cash left in a standard bank account.

-And because HMRC tops up your contributions by adding back the basic rate of tax, more of your money is invested.
+And because HMRC tops up your personal contributions by adding back the basic rate of tax, more of your money is invested.
 This could help your pension grow even more.

 If you were employed before starting your own business, you may have one or more old pensions you’ve left untouched.